smartdevicelink/sdl_evolution/proposals/nnnn-screen-manager-alerts.md

 @interface SDLAlertAudioData: NSObject

 /**
  Whether the alert tone should be played before the prompt (if any) is spoken.
-Defaults to NO. Only works on `Alert`s and will be ignored on other alert types.
+Defaults to NO.
  */
 @property (assign, nonatomic, readonly) BOOL playTone;